fahminlb33/fahminlb33/readme.md

 </p>

 <p align="center">
-  📬How you can reach me: Instagram and LinkedIn
+  📬How you can reach me: LinkedIn and Discord (preferred)
 </p>